weslife911/seed_task_manager/README.md

 - **React.js**: Frontend framework

 ## Contributing
 We welcome contributions!
-Please just make a pull request to the repo
+Please just make a pull request to the repository